Last Updated on July 11, 2022 by Paroma

-Being a dog mom who doubles up as a San Francisco resident, I have explored several of these cute Northern California towns with our precious munchkin Babu via our dog friendly road trips.
-Whether or not you are owned by a dog, these towns that I am about to reveal in this post are not only perfect as dog friendly vacation spots, but are generally great places to relax with family and friends and let you explore a hidden side to California that most tourists do not know of.
+Being a dog mom who doubles up as a San Francisco resident, I have explored many cute Northern California towns with our precious munchkins Babu and Gunda via our dog friendly road trips.
+Whether or not you are owned by a dog, these towns that I am about to reveal in this post are not only perfect as dog friendly vacation spots, but are generally great places to relax with family and friends, are amazing romantic getaways in Northern California and let you explore a hidden side to California that most tourists do not know of.

 Dog Friendly vacations in Northern California #1 Mendocino

 Beautiful beaches at Fort Bragg, riding the skunk train through the Redwoods with your dog and canoeing in the Big River are some of the other things to keep you and your pup happy during your dog friendly vacation.
 Finally, do not give Point Cabrillo lighthouse a miss since it is that one rare lighthouse that welcomes dogs to its lower level.
 The coastal route from Mendocino to San Francisco is also another scenic route filled with beautiful pit stops that you must not miss!

 Where to go with your dog in Northern California #2 Calistoga

-Everyone heading to Napa valley is unfailingly seduced by the glamor of rolling vineyards in St. Helena, Yountville and Healdsburg and so few end up going further north to the sleepy little town of Calistoga.
-Once a mere rural town filled with farmland, Calistoga is figuratively and literally a hotspot now, thanks to all the spas and mud bath facilities here owing to considerable geothermal action in this area.
+Everyone heading to Napa valley is unfailingly seduced by the glamour of rolling vineyards in St. Helena, Yountville and Healdsburg and so few end up going further north to the sleepy little town of Calistoga.
+Once a mere rural town filled with farmland, Calistoga is figuratively and literally a hot spot now, thanks to all the spas and mud bath facilities here owing to considerable geothermal action in this area.

 Dog friendly road trips in Northern California #3 Murphys